amandajduva/weather-dashboard/README.md

 ## Credits

-While I wrote the code for this application, I received support from received support from a tutor to understand the structure of the application
+While I wrote the code for this application, I received support from received support from a tutor to understand the structure of the application.
 ## License

 Please refer to the LICENSE in the repo.